 But Lot lacked wisdom.
 He did not investigate or scout out the land; it just looked good to him.
 We read no record of him asking God (praying about where to go).
 As a young man he should have left the decision to his uncle.
 I can’t help but think that these words we read in the Bible about Lot are derogatory in nature:

 Genesis 13:1, “Then Lot chose for himself…”

 God then gave to Abram what we call the Abrahamic Covenant.
 God promised Abram (Abraham) the land of Canaan extending all the way to the Euphrates River (Genesis 15:18) (Genesis 13:15 tells us that this promise is “forever”).
 Another part of this covenant is God’s promise to Abraham of an almost innumerable number of descendants.
 God has kept His promise to Abraham, and during the Millennial Kingdom Israel will claim all the land of the covenant.

 It didn’t take long for Lot to fall into trouble and he and his family were taken away by the enemy.
 When Abram heard, he came to his nephew’s rescue – recovering all.
-I’ve always been blessed by the fact that Abraham’s servant were ready for war, did you notice that he and his 318 servants were “trained” (Genesis 14:14).
+I’ve always been blessed by the fact that Abraham’s servants were ready for war, did you notice that he and his 318 servants were “trained” (Genesis 14:14)?